Supported Independent Living Overview

-As such, we are clarifying the set price limits for SIL supports, replacing the current quoting and negotiation processes that were in place until 30 June 2020.
+As such, we are clarifying the set price limits for SIL supports, replacing the quoting and negotiation processes that were in place until 30 June 2020.

 The 2020-21 NDIS Price Guide has updated the price limits for Assistance with Daily Living supports following the Annual Price Review.

 The NDIA is conducting a review of SIL price controls and new SIL-specific price limits will be included in an updated Price Guide released later in 2020.
 Until this review is complete the price limits for Assistance with Daily Living will apply to SIL supports.

 The Assistance with Daily Living price limits came into effect from 1 July 2020 for SIL supports, and were applied to any open SIL quotes awaiting approval.

 Existing plans containing agreed SIL quotes will continue until the end of their 12 month term, at which point the new SIL price limits will apply.

 From 1 July 2020, providers will no longer need to submit a quote for SIL pricing.